 - Be fully updated before you enter the exam room, or have any pending updates postponed until after your exam ends

-You must confirm if you have a suitable laptop by completing the demo test called SOM exam preparation test by the end of Monday 12 December.
-If you tell us you don’t have a suitable laptop, we will be in touch to discuss how we may be able to help you.
+You must confirm that you have a suitable laptop by completing the demo test.
+To access the test, log in to Inspera and, under the My Tests tab, you should see a link to the School of Management: Exam Preparation Test.
+Inspera works on up-to-date versions of the most common browsers (eg. Chrome, Firefox, Safari and Edge).
+If you do not see the Preparation Test listed, please email Inspera Support to be added to the test.
+If you tell us that you don't have a suitable laptop, we will be in touch to discuss how we may be able to help you.

 Types of Inspera questions